Speak slooow-ly and LOUDLY. That'll do the trick.note

 "He was speaking to her in Dust Leg, slowly and clearly.
 "Yes, Master," she whimpered, in Gorean.
 "Yes, Master."
 It amused me that the youth, like so many individuals to whom only one language is familiar, so familiar that it seems that all humans must, in one way or another, be conversant with it, seemed to think that the girl must surely understand him if only he would speak slowly enough and with sufficient distinctness."

-- This trope is Granny Weatherwax's default form of communication when dealing with foreigners during the witches' travels in Witches Abroad.
+- Discworld: This is Granny Weatherwax's default form of communication when dealing with foreigners during the witches' travels in Witches Abroad.

 - America (The Book): America (The Book): A Citizen's Guide To Democracy Inaction is a Satire/Parody/Pastiche of high-school textbooks about the history of American democracy and politics.
 It references this concept.
 "Do... you... speak...
 English?"